saintsal/cuppa.cc/docs/litepaper.md

 # Litepaper

+----

+Warning: bad memes ahead.
+![](bad-at-memes.png)

+---

+## Our big opportunity
+We're at such a powerful point in time.
+We have new forms of economic cooperation, and so many people in the world searching for a better way to work.
+We can make it so work is wonderful.

+So where does Cuppa come in?

+- It's here to develop and test some new and interesting primitives to help the DAO be joyful/humane.
+- It's a new kind of DAO, built a different way to create this kind of environment.
+- It creates a space for fun and less formal collaboration, a place where we can hack on ideas in teams, or just with peer support.

+### A place to try things and find your way

+Imagine Cuppa like an ongoing hackathon, where you can join teams for a short period, or grab a table and get to work yourself, letting people contribute as you wish.

+You can:

+- try different experiments and give feedback
+- join experiment teams to build and test prototypes
+- contribute to a fabric of caring and understanding

+We have 5-10 protocol concepts already, and will aim to reduce them to 1-2 builds in scaffold-eth (with help from other hackers) and joined by teammates who'll help with memes, facilitation and game format ideas, and just vibing.

+Together we'll attract like-minded people, work out what concepts resonate, and learn as we go.

+Once we find the things that work, we'll double down on them, secure the protocol, call in for OG support, and this out there!

 ## Personal note
-To be totally upfront, I originally thought of Cuppa as a little project I'd work on by myself.
+To be totally upfront, I originally thought of Cuppa as a little project I'd just work on by myself.

 Because these days, I just like making little software projects that I think people will like.
 I think of them more as art than a way to make money, and my happiest days are when I can just be creative without distractions.

 My background is helping startups and engineers get their ideas off the ground.
 I've been designing content and programs with some of the best, so feel confident in how to build products and run 'market experiments.'
+But I left that world behind and am looking forward to a quieter, more monastic days.

-Like a lot of people, I really want to make the most of Kernel so feel pressure to get on a serious team with a serious project and do serious things.
+But like a lot of people, I really want to make the most of Kernel so feel pressure to get on a serious team with a serious project and do serious things.
 But when I look within, that's not what I want.
 I want to be in a wolfpack with other like-minded makers.
 I want to make stuff and help my friends make stuff.
 And have fun!

 So I  realised that Cuppa isn't really a personal project.
-It wants to be a place where we can more loosely align on a problem space, an approach to experimentation, and a collaboration culture that is itself a microcosm of the better world we're trying to build.
+It wants to be a place where we can more loosely align on a this problem space, an approach to experimentation, and a collaboration culture that is itself a microcosm of the better world we're trying to build.

-So my hope is that this becomes ours, not mine, almost instantly, and as @meta_dreamer puts it so well: we decompose it like a mycellial network, and recompose it into something better.

-Starting with this document, which is open on github for anyone who wants to modify it.
+So my hope is that this becomes ours, not mine, almost instantly.
+As @meta_dreamer puts it so well: *we decompose it like a mycellial network, and recompose it into something better.* (Starting with this document, which is [open on github for anyone who wants to modify it.](https://github.com/saintsal/cuppa.cc/blob/mkdocs/docs/litepaper.md))

-----

-Warning: bad memes ahead.
-![](bad-at-memes.png)

----
-## Our big opportunity
-We're at such a powerful point in time.
-We have new forms of economic cooperation, and so many people in the world searching for a better way to work.
-We can make it so work is wonderful.
+-- Salim

 !!! tip inline end "Inspiration"